 How to Water

 Once you’ve got your milkweed planted, watering is your most immediate concern.
-The Desert Botanical Garden in Phoenix recommends watering milkweeds deeply every day for the first week to help the roots get established.
+The Desert Botanical Garden recommends watering all milkweeds deeply every day for the first week to help the roots get established.

 Should You Fertilize?